 The Backdoor Roth and Mega Backdoor Roth

-The key difference in the two is that the Backdoor Roth happens inside of an IRA and the Mega Backdoor Roth happens inside of a 401(k)*.
-Both involve contributing post-tax/after-tax dollars to their retirement account, and then converting those dollars to a Roth account.
-So, for the Backdoor Roth, funds are contributed to a
+Both strategies involve contributing post-tax/after-tax dollars to your IRA or 401(k), and then converting those dollars to a Roth account.
+The key difference in the two is that the Backdoor Roth happens inside of an IRA and the Mega Backdoor Roth happens inside of a 401(k).
+However, for the Mega Backdoor Roth, there may be instances where the 401(k) plan would allow for a rollover to an IRA.

-It should also be noted that for the 401(k) contribution, the Mega Backdoor Roth, the contribution must take place in a special “voluntary after-tax” account, not to be confused with a Roth account.
-The funds are then converted to a Roth 401(k).
+When performing a Mega Backdoor Roth, the contribution to the 401(k) must take place in a special “voluntary after-tax” account, not to be confused with a Roth account.
+The funds are then converted to a Roth account.

 How to do a Backdoor Roth or Mega Backdoor Roth